TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/kubernetes/prerequisites/_index.md

 #### 6. TLS Certificates

-The Things Stack expects a [Kubernetes TLS Secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) which contains the server leaf certificates for the configured domain.
+The Things Stack expects a [Kubernetes TLS Secret](https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) which contains the server leaf certificates.

+The Things Stack (Enterprise) uses a base domain ex: `domain` and one of the following
+- `*.domain` (wildcard) with multi-tenancy
+- `<default tenant>.domain` (single tenant) without multi-tenancy.

+Consequently, the TLS certificates used should cover `domain` and one of the following.
+- `*.domain`
+- `<default tenant>.domain`

 The Things Stack expects the name of this secret to be set in the value `global.ingress.tls.secretName`.

-Provisioning of the certificate secret is left to the operator.
+The process of provisioning and maintenance of the certificate secret is left to the operator.

 #### 7. (optional) TimescaleDB